aspnetzero/documents/doc/Developing-Step-By-Step-Angular.md

 ### Creating Unit Tests For PersonAppService

-You can skip this section if you don't interest in **automated testing**.
+You can skip this section if you are not interested in **automated testing**.

 By writing unit test, we can test **PersonAppService.GetPeople** method